OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

 Android allows you to create two different types of links for your apps: deep links and Android App Links.
 According to the [Android Developer Documentation](https://developer.android.com/training/app-links#app-links-vs-deep-links "Deep linking and Android App Links"), **deep links** are URLs that take users directly to specific content in your app.
 You can set up deep links by adding _intent filters_ and extracting data from incoming intents to drive users to the right activity.
 You can even use any custom scheme prefix such as `myapp`, which will result in the URI prefix "myapp://".
-This kind of deep links are also referred to as "Custom URL Schemes" and are typically used as a form of inter-app communication where an app can define certain actions (including the corresponding parameters) that can be triggered by other apps.
+These kind of deep links are also referred to as "Custom URL Schemes" and are typically used as a form of inter-app communication where an app can define certain actions (including the corresponding parameters) that can be triggered by other apps.

 This method of defining deep links via intent filters has an important issue: any other apps installed on a user's device can declare and try to handle the same intent (typically a custom URL scheme).
-This will cause unintended behaviour as users might not go directly to your app.
-In recent versions of Android this results in a so-called disambiguation dialog, where the user has to choose the app that should open the link.
+This is known as **deep link collision** where by arbitrary applications can declare control over the exact same URL custom scheme as another application.
+In recent versions of Android this results in a so-called _disambiguation dialog_ being shown to the user and asking them to select the application that should handle the link.
+The user could make the mistake of choosing a malicious application instead of the legitimate one.

 Consider the following example of a deep link to an email application: